 Although the HSCG supports all handcrafters of all levels, the purpose of the organization is to help the industry to grow.
 For this reason, those who make soap and cosmetics for a hobby and do not intend to ever sell their products would not qualify for membership.

 Memberships in the HSCG run for 1 year from the day that you join/renew.
 For example,

 if you join on July 17th, your renewal date will be July 17th of the next year.

 Yes.
-We will offer you a pro-rated credit towards the upgrade to Professional Membership for the unused portion of your Associate Membership.
-This can only be done by calling the HSCG Office during normal business hours (Monday – Friday) 866-900-7627, you cannot upgrade your membership online..
+We will offer you a pro-rated credit towards the upgrade to Professional Membership for the unused portion of your Novice Membership.
+To upgrade, please call HSCG Headquarters directly or email firstname.lastname@example.org, as this cannot be done online.

 Yes.
 You can transfer the remainder of your membership to the new owner.
 You will need to call the HSCG Office to do so and both parties must be present for security purposes.
 (866-900-7627) Please note: You CANNOT transfer your Product Liability Insurance Policy, the new owner will need to purchase their own policy.